-The Regional Office will announce awards for the fiscal year 2022 CESCF Traditional Conservation Grants through direct notification of the applicant.
+The Regional Office will announce awards for the fiscal year 2023 CESCF Traditional Conservation Grants through direct notification of the applicant.
 The Service's goal is to obligate CESCF funds to States within 120 days of the award announcement.
 States will assist the Service in meeting the 120-day target by providing the documents necessary for grant issuance as soon as possible following the pre-award notification.

 Awarded grant funds must be expended in a timely manner or returned to the Service for reallocation through the next grant award cycle.
 The maximum period of performance (PoP) for a grant awarded through this notice is three years from the effective date established at the time of grant approval or the date of award obligation, whichever is earlier.
-If an approved grant award will not be completed within the PoP, the State Director or Commissioner may request an extension from the Regional Director.
+If an approved grant award will not be completed within the PoP, the State may request a one-time extension of up to 12 months with appropriate justification.
 Any awarded grant project that will not be completed, and from which funds are deobligated, may be eligible for funding in future competitions.
 These projects will not be provided any preferential treatment and will be assessed along with all other applications submitted in response to the current solicitation based solely on the merits of the project.